 In addition to presenting his research and speaking at medical conferences, Dr. Bardos has authored numerous publications for notable peer-reviewed journals, including Obstetrics and Gynecology, Fertility and Sterility, Frontiers in Immunology, American Journal of Perinatology, and Verapo Yerape.
-His research includes miscarriage management, PGT outcomes and he has ongoing research looking at the reproductive tract microbiome profiles at the time of IVF and pregnancy outcomes.
+His research includes miscarriage management, preimplantation genetic testing (PGT) outcomes, and he has ongoing research looking at the reproductive tract microbiome profiles at the time of IVF and pregnancy outcomes.

 Dr. Bardos is a member of the American College of Medical Genetics, American Society for Reproductive Medicine, Pacific Coast Reproductive Society, and American College of Obstetrics and Gynecology.
 He is an elected member of the ACGME Reproductive Endocrinology and Infertility Milestones 2.0 Work Group, helping to rewrite the set of milestones to be used for REI Fellows to graduate.
 Additionally, he has been awarded several leadership honors and grants throughout his career, including the Medical Student Resident Teaching Award, the Yeshiva University Women Organization Young Leadership Award, the ACOG Roy M. Pitkin Award and Grant, and the Shire/ACMGF Next Generation Medical Genetics Training Grant.

 He lives in Surfside, FL with his wife and four children.
 When he is not playing with his children, Dr. Bardos enjoys biking, running, and relaxing on the beach.